MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-meeting-recording-options.md

 ## Configure recording options for your organization

-For information about configuring admin meeting policies for meeting recordings and enabling explicit recording consent, see [Teams meeting recording](meeting-recording.md).
+For information about configuring admin meeting policies for meeting recordings, see [Teams meeting recording](meeting-recording.md).

 For details about enforcing settings by using meeting templates and sensitivity labels, see [Configure Teams meetings with protection for sensitive data](configure-meetings-sensitive-protection.md) and [Configure Teams meetings with protection for highly sensitive data](configure-meetings-highly-sensitive-protection.md).